 Being part of a fraternity my first year not only engaged me in a dynamic variety of conversations, activities, and opportunities, but it also provided me with a strong support system in the transition to college life.
 Finding a comfort zone on campus is a crucial part of the first year experience, and it was assuring to know that I always had a community of great guys that would be there for me through highs and lows.
 As an out-of- state student, Greek Life really plugged me into the Carolina community, by helping me make friends and build alumni relationships that will last a lifetime.
 Now, whenever I walk into my fraternity house, I find someone who’s ready to join me in whatever endeavor I’m pursing—whether it’s going to a UNC Lacrosse game, studying for a final in Davis library, sitting in on an interesting campus lecture, or driving to the mountains for a weekend hiking trip.
 Looking back at my decision to go Greek, I realize that it did more than just enhance my Carolina experience; it made me into a better man, and that’s something that I will carry with me for the rest of my life.Morgan Pergande: Phi Gam

-As the President of the Interfraternity Council, Sebastian oversees the operations of the council, its budget, and the independent agencies that operate therein.
+Brandon Wacaser is a Junior from Cary, NC majoring in Business on a Pre-Med track and a member of Phi Gamma Delta.
+As the President of the Interfraternity Council, Brandon oversees the operations of the council, its budget, and the independent agencies that operate therein.

-As Vice President of Internal Operations, Owen handles chapter relations and organizational strategies while serving as second in command over the Council.
+Coleman Johnson is a Junior from Waxhaw, NC double majoring in Statistics and Economics and a member of Delta Upsilon.
+As Vice President of Internal Affairs, Coleman handles chapter relations and organizational strategies while serving as second in command over the Council.

 Vice President of Recruitment

-As Vice President of Recruitment, Christian is tasked with establishing the recruitment protocols for both the fall and spring rush periods.
+Harrison Hill is Junior from Greensboro, NC majoring in Exercise and Sports Science and a member of Kappa Alpha Order.
+As Vice President of Recruitment, Harrison is tasked with establishing the recruitment protocols for both the fall and spring rush periods.
 Additionally, he is responsible for ensuring chapter integrity during recruitment.

 Vice President of Public Relations

-As Vice President of Public Relations, Isaac maintains the public face of the organization.
-Dealing with imaging issues, publicity, and outreach for both individual chapters and the Council at large, Isaac shapes the view outsiders have on the fraternal system.
+Connor Groce is a Sophomore from Clemmons, NC majoring in Political Science and a member of Pi Kappa Phi.
+As Vice President of Public Relations, Connor maintains the public face of the organization.
+Dealing with imaging issues, publicity, and outreach for both individual chapters and the Council at large.
+Connor shapes the view outsiders have on the fraternal system.

 Vice President of Finance

-As Vice President of Financial Affairs, Grey handles all organizational funds, facilitates transactions between chapters and the Council, and takes care of the organization's many financial needs.
+Lawton is a Sophomore from Greensboro, NC majoring in Business and a member of Phi Gamma Delta.
+As Vice President of Financial Affairs, Lawton handles all organizational funds, facilitates transactions between chapters and the Council, and takes care of the organization's many financial needs.

 Vice President of Judicial Affairs

-As Vice President of Judicial Affairs, Chase is tasked with maintaining the moral integrity of the Council and its contributing members.
+Daniel Mogilevsky is a Sophomore from Atlanta, GA majoring in Business and a member of Sigma Nu.
+As Vice President of Judicial Affairs, Daniel is tasked with maintaining the moral integrity of the Council and its contributing members.
 Along with his counterpart, he ensures that the IFC's guidelines and bylaws are being upheld.

 Vice President of Judicial Affairs